single-cell-data/SOMA/brainstorming.md

 25. Clarified SOMACollection delete semantics.
 26. \_\_rowid changed to soma_rowid.
 Use `soma` and `SOMA` as "reserved" prefixes.
 27. Various editorial clarifications
+28. Clarify distinction between soma_rowid pseudo-column and soma_joinid column.
+29. Split indexed/non-indexed dataframe into two types to clarify differing indexing/slicing semantics, and the existence of the soma_rowid pseudo-column only in non-indexed dataframes.